pgrit/SimpleImageIO/README.md

 sio.write("test.jpg", [[[0.1, 0.4, 0.9]]])
 img = sio.read("test.exr")
 print(img[0,0,0])

+with sio.TevIpc() as tev:
+    tev.display_image("image", img)
+    tev.display_layered_image("layers", { "stuff": img, "morestuff": img })
 ```

 In Python, an image is a 3D row-major array, where `[0,0,0]` is the red color channel of the top left corner.
-The convention is compatible with most other libraries that make use of numpy arrays for image represenation, like matplotlib.
+The convention is compatible with most other libraries that make use of numpy arrays for image representation, like matplotlib.

 ## Building from source